 Disclaimer: I can’t be sure that’s true, because I’ve never owned any.
 But certainly, if I were to try and come up with my own undeniable truth in that regard, two of the items high on my shortlist would be flat, comfortable shoes and non-binding, full-fashioned, all-cotton underpants.
 But I digress; so before I head much further, possibly into the realms of Too Much Information, let me get back on point:

-The phrase is inextricably associated with ’50s blonde bombshell Marilyn Monroe, who lifeless body was discovered 57 years ago, on August 5, 1962, and it comes from her turn as Lorelei Lee in the movie (adapted from the play, adapted from the novel) Gentlemen Prefer Blondes—something else that’s not necessarily true in my experience, either.
+The phrase is inextricably associated with ’50s blonde bombshell Marilyn Monroe, who lifeless body was discovered the day after her 36th birthday, on August 5, 1962, and it comes from her turn as Lorelei Lee in the movie (adapted from the play, adapted from the novel) Gentlemen Prefer Blondes—something else that’s not necessarily true in my experience, either.
 It’s a ridiculous plot of two gold (diamond?)-digging dames and their exploits on board ship and in Paris with a selection of both clueless and loving, and manipulative and equally gold-digging, men.
 Naturally, it comes out right, ends well, and they all live happily ever after.

 Not so Norma Jean Baker (her paternity is uncertain, and she used the name her mother took when she married her first husband), whose life was rife with sadness and tragedy from the start.
 Unable to care for her, Norma Jean’s mother put her infant daughter in foster care with a couple who would have liked to adopt her.
 Nevertheless, her mother took her back until, when Norma Jean was about eight, her mother had a complete mental breakdown.
 She spent almost all of the rest of her life in institutions, and Norma Jean went back into orphanages and foster care, some of it loving, some of it sexually abusive.